 Yes.
 It is called Constructing DPM Kits (#40000).
 It is hosted by Master Model Railroader, Miles Hale.
 He illustrates how to assemble, paint and detail DPM buildings easily with realistic results.
 Approximately 65 minutes.

 The figures in the Economy Sets are randomly selected.
-In this Assorted Figure Set, the figures will be in common positions such as, walking, sitting and standing.
+In the Assorted Figure Set, the figures represent common positions such as, walking, sitting and standing.

 For O scale, we recommend the Mod-U-Rail System.
 Mod-U-Rail allows you to design, build and landscape a layout that is customized to specific space and scale requirements.